-Now let $N$ be some integer and consider all those partial plays of length $N$ in $\game$ where \Eve respects $\strat$ and \Adam respects $\psi$.
-Group all $\requiv_\Ai$-equivalent such partial play: then for every class consider the set $H$ of possible last states.
-Then those such $H$ are exactly those states that can be reached in $\game'$ in a partial play of length $N$ when \Eve respects $\strat$ and \Adam respects $\psi'$.
+Now let $N$ be some integer and consider all those partial plays of length $N$ in $\game$ where \Eve respects $\strat$ and \Adam respects $\psi$. \reviewF{1}{Group allÃ¢ÂÂ¦ reword this}\answer{We reworded that.} \oschanged{Consider the $\requiv_\Ai$-equivalent classes among these partial plays and for every class consider the set $H$ of possible last states.} Then those such $H$ are exactly those states that can be reached in $\game'$ in a partial play of length $N$ when \Eve respects $\strat$ and \Adam respects $\psi'$.
 As $\strat$ is positively winning in $\game$ , thanks to Proposition~\ref{proposition:positiveWinningReachability} there is some $N$ such that \Eve positively wins within the $N$ first moves and therefore for the same $N$ we conclude that \Eve positively wins within the $N$ first moves in $\game'$ using $\strat$ against $\psi'$.
 As this property does not depend on $\psi'$ we conclude that $\strat$ is positively winning in $\game'$.